bartkemps/tring/README.md

 dotnet add package Ternary
 ```

-Or search for "Ternary" in the NuGet package manager in Visual Studio.
+Or search for "Ternary" in the NuGet package manager in Visual Studio or Rider.

 Package URL: https://www.nuget.org/packages/Ternary